mrmrcoleman/autocon2_workshop/docs/4_Discovery_Reconciliation_Slurpit.md

 <img src="images/slurpit/plugin_menu.png" alt="Slurpit Plugin Menu" title="Slurpit Plugin Menu" width="300" />

+> [!TIP]
+> Slurpit syncs devices in the background, so your devices may already be populated

 If you now click `Sync` the Slurp'it plugin will pull the devices it has discovered in our network over to NetBox.

 <img src="images/slurpit/device_onboarding.png" alt="Slurpit Device Onboarding" title="Slurpit Device Onboarding" width="1000" />